specify/sp6-stats/README.md

 The `public` directory is meant to be served at `specify6-prod.nhm.ku.edu`.
 The `private` directory is meant to be served on an internal network for viewing reports.

-Mysql credentials are read from `/etc/myauth`.
+MySql credentials are read from `/etc/myauth`.
 Two append-only data files are accessed.
 I have hardcoded these to `/home/anhalt/reg.dat` and `/home/anhalt/track.dat`.